 Thickening vegan gravy

 1. You can use a roux.
-This is a method of heating fat and flour until it begins to bubble and then slowly adding the hot liquid to the mixture.
+This method involves heating fat and flour until they begin to bubble, and then slowly adding the hot liquid to the mixture.

 2. You can use cornstarch or potato starch.
-You will need to dissolve it in water and then add it to the hot broth and stir until it bubbles and thickens.
+You will need to dissolve it in water and then add it to the hot broth, stirring until it bubbles and thickens.

 Roux method